curran/d3-component/README.md

 ## Composing Components

-Components can use other components in their render functions.
+Components can use other components in their update functions.
 Some useful patterns for component composition are:

  * [Nesting](#nesting)
  * [Containment](#containment)